julinha2607/julinha2607/README.md

 Hey folks!
 I'm Julia, a Junior Software Developer from Brazil 🇧🇷 I kicked off my career with a nearly two-year internship at a multinational company, where I worked as both a Front-End and Game Developer, creating playful and user-focused experiences.

-Today, I'm growing as a Fullstack Developer, building complete web applications from scratch — while also diving deeper into Data Engineering and Software Architecture.
+Today, I'm growing as a Fullstack Developer, building complete web applications from scratch — while also diving deeper into Computer Science in general in college.

-💡 I hold a degree in Systems Development & Analysis, and I'm passionate about creating fun, elegant, and efficient solutions that scale.
+💡 I already hold a degree in Systems Development & Analysis, and I'm passionate about creating fun, elegant, and efficient solutions that scale.
+Fun fact: I'm a huge astronomy nerd, so there's a chance you're gonna bump into some astronomy/coding projects.

+The projects that I upload are all going to have lots of comments since that's how I like to learn and study, also I find it helpful when I'm checking other people's projects.
+Hope you like it =)

 ---